 A Note from the Chamberlins

-Susan and I started the Chamberlin Family Foundation in 2006, looking to make a difference in Richmond, our home for more than 20 years.
-You may know that we’re very proud to be a product of public K-12 schools.
+Susan and I founded the Chamberlin Family Foundation in 2006 to help improve public school education in Richmond, our home for more than 20 years.
+We’re very proud to have begun our academic paths in public schools.
 In fact, graduating from Roosevelt High School on Oahu, Hawaii, was instrumental in preparing us to build successful careers.

-In our 70s, and recently retired, we asked: How do we pay it forward?
+Now in our 70s, and recently retired, we asked ourselves: How do we pay it forward?

 We were – and still are – deeply concerned about the economic inequity in Richmond.
 We also know that strong public schools are the cornerstone of a strong community.
 We hoped to help find a solution by contributing in a meaningful way to our local community.
 We started our foundation to support the people and ideas that would help create those strong K-12 public schools.

-Separate from our work at the Foundation, we also stay involved through Education Matters, a not-for-profit organization we launched in 2014.
+Separate from our work at the Foundation, we advocate for improved West Contra Costa public schools through Education Matters, a not-for-profit organization we launched in 2014.

 With a great public school in every neighborhood across West Contra Costa, each student will have a chance to reach his or her full potential.